ayoskovich/personalSite/content/project/internet-traffic/index.md

 This is part 1 of who knows how many parts.
 In part 2 I'll integrate the traceroute information, as I suspect that the slow speeds may have something to do with the route the packet takes.

 Also, from an inferential perspective I can't really say that the data I used is representative of the internet speed that I experience in a normal day.
-After all, I go to other sights than google.com.
+After all, I go to other sites than google.com.
 Simulating a "normal day" using my internet history and ping rather than just pinging google.com might score me some points in that direction, though.

 ---